JakubTabor/Data_augmentation_imbalance_data/README.md

 # Still the best method in that case was SMOTE technique which gives us following results
 # (from loss: 0.4490, accuracy: 0.7846, f1-score 1 class: 0.54 SMOTE gives us: loss: 0.4094, accuracy: 0.8204,  f1-score 1 class: 0.83)
+# In this lecture we see how different types of sampling methods affect the model score